aceman23/TheGoLiveChecklistforCoders/README.md

 ## 🎯 Features

+- **Copy-Paste AI Prompts**: Every checklist item includes a pre-written AI prompt you can copy and paste into Cursor, Claude, ChatGPT, or any AI coding assistant to fix that specific issue
 - **Beautiful Landing Page**: Introduction for developers, vibe coders, and AI coding agents
 - **Vibe Meter Progress Bar**: Visual status indicator from "Sketchy" to "Production Ready" with color-coded gradients
 - **Persistent State**: Automatically saves progress to localStorage - never lose your progress on refresh